 e-mail: cwidow@uni-bonn.de

-Dr. Anna Bertelli
+Dr. Anna Bertelli (since 2021)

 Clarissa Haubenthal M.A.
-(2021)
+(2021 and 2022)

-Anna-Lisa Schneider B.A.
+Anna-Lisa Schneider M.A.
 (2022)

 Dr. Barbora Weissová (2021)

-Theresa Rafflenbeul M.A. (ab 2021)
+Theresa Schapals M.A. (since 2021)

-Dina Schwarz M.A. (ab 2023)
+Dina Schwarz B.A. (since 2023)

-Hanna Merk B.A. (ab 2023)
+Hanna Merk B.A. (since 2023)

 Lucas Luigi Latzel M.A.
-(2019-2022)
+(2019 till 2022)

 Florian Birkner, Stefanie Herten, Stefanie Holzem (Vermessung), Annabelle Walter, Ferdinand Wulfmeier